MultiCraft/repixture/mods/rp_mobs/API.md

 Registers a function `callback(mob, killer)` where `mob` is a mob reference and `killer` is an object reference to the mob killer (or nil if there's no killer).

-The function `callback` will be called when a mob has been killed.
+The function `callback` will be called when a mob has entered the 'dying' state, i.e. lying on the side but not disappeared yet.

 This is useful to trigger kill-related achievements but it could be used for other reasons.

 NOTE: This function differs from `on_death` in the entity definition.
 This callback triggers when the mob enters the 'dying' state, while `on_death` triggers when the entity is being *actually* removed.

-Due to the implementation, `on_death` will *not* provide the correct `killer` argument.
+IMPORTANT: Due to the implementation details, `on_death` will *not* provide the correct `killer` argument.